When I asked my husband what kind of cake he wanted for his birthday, he surprised me with his answer: “blackberry jam

 Chill 2 cans of coconut cream (they are 5.4 oz each) in refrigerator overnight.

 Open cans and scoop out the thick white layer on top, measuring out 14 oz of coconut cream (if possible, weigh on a food scale for precision).
 Save liquid on the bottom for another use.

-Use an electric mixer to beat the coconut cream, vanilla and maple syrup until well-blended.
+Use an electric mixer to beat the coconut cream and vanilla until well-blended.
 The frosting should be light and fluffy.

 Use a spatula or a butter knife to spread evenly on cake (top only).
 If not using immediately, place in airtight container and chill until ready to use.

 **Note: If mixture curdles or separates, pour through a strainer to remove excess liquid, and beat until well-blended.